The Program requires 12 credit hours of coursework plus a practicum experience distributed as follows:

 The museum studies proseminar is a year-long course that serves as an introduction to a range of historical and contemporary issues associated with the museum.
 As such, it provides an intellectual framework for engaging the institution — a means for thinking critically and creatively about museums — that serves as a foundation for further study and preparation for work in the museum world.
 In addition to weekly readings and discussion, students meet with members of the U-M faculty, visiting faculty and practitioners from regional museums to explore a set of questions that are central to understanding a complex and dynamic institution.
 The capstone experience of the proseminar assigns teams of students to work with the staff of a host museum to develop a detailed proposal for an exhibition or related-project, thus offering an opportunity to apply some of the theoretical thinking that has been acquired over the course of the year.

 Cognate courses are intended to allow students to delve more deeply into specific aspects of museum studies.
 Students are advised to enroll in these courses after completing the proseminar so that they can bring the knowledge and critical perspective acquired in the proseminar to these courses.
-The List of Cognate Courses presents a sampling of courses that have been offered during recent years.
-Copies of syllabi for many of these courses are on file in the Museum Studies Office.
-If there is a course that does not appear on the list that may be an appropriate cognate, students are encouraged to present the course for consideration to the Director of the MSP.
+The current list of Fall 2017 elective courses provides a sampling of courses that can be used to fulfill this requirement.
+There are many courses that may fulfill the cognate requirement, and students are encouraged to present the course for consideration to the Director of the MSP.

 While the proseminar and cognate courses provide important historical and theoretical grounding, the practicum experience can offer an opportunity to acquire first-hand experience working in a specific museum setting.
 The practicum requirement is often completed through a field internship, undertaken at a regional, national, or international museum after completion of both terms of the proseminar sequence.

 Students admitted to the Museum Studies Program enjoy access to a number of forms of financial support: